wakitosh/MroongaSearch/README.md

 ## License

-This module is licensed under the Apache License, Version 2.0.
+This module is released under the MIT License.
+See the LICENSE file for details.

 ---